watchiot/watchiot-config/README.md

 {"yml":"params:\n    server_name: string\n    partition_name: string\n    total_space: integer\n    free_space: integer\n    use_space: integer\n    use_percet_space: integer\n    free_percent_space: integer\n\ncritical:\n    when: (server_name == \"my_server1\" and free_space < 2) or (server_name == \"my_server2\" and free_space <= 7)\n    repeat: 20\n    email:\n        tpl: You have the partition ${name} with ${free_percent_space} percent free"}
 ```

-Into each configuration folder will be defined a readme.md file with the description on installation process and use.
+Into each configuration folder will be defined a readme.md file with the description on installation process and usage.

 We can access to the **monitor_hd**'s *readme.md* file requested the url
 http://repo.watchiot.org/repos/monitor_hd/readme.md